andyzhouty/z-t-y/README.md

 🔭 I'm currently working on project [Flog](https://github.com/z-t-y/flog).

-🌱 I'm currently learning Flask.
+🌱 I'm currently learning Golang.

 ⚡ Fun fact: Do you know I have a classmate here?